 Best time to travel: Autumn and Spring season

-Kanchenjunga conservation area was first established in March 1997, covering a certain area of Taplejung district.
+Kanchenjunga conservation area was first established in March 1997, covering a certain area of the Taplejung district.
 It is also part of the sacred Himalayan range.
 Kanchenjunga is also linked with Qomolangma National Nature preserve in Tibet, China, and Khangchendzonga National park in Sikkim, India on the easter side.
-As per record of numerous floral and faunal species, this area is mainly inhabited by mammal species such as Musk deer, Asian black bear, Snow Leopard, red panda, and bird species like blood pheasant, snow cock, golden- breasted Fulvetta, and red-billed chough.
-During spring season Rhododendron, lilies, orchids, and many other flowering flower blooms, which provide a magnificent view to visitors.
+As per the record of numerous floral and faunal species, this area is mainly inhabited by mammal species such as Musk deer, Asian black bears, Snow Leopard, red panda, and bird species like blood pheasant, snow cock, golden-breasted Fulvetta, and red-billed chough.
+During the spring season Rhododendron, lilies, orchids, and many other flowering flower blooms, provide a magnificent view to visitors.
 Tropical hardwoods in the lower region which is replaced by pine and oaks in the higher region.
 Also, it contains the world's largest glaciers.

 For its good management, in support of WWF, Kanchenjunga Conservation Area Management Council was established in April 2003 and was handed by the Government of Nepal to it for management in August 2006.
-Also, this region was declared as Gift to the Earth by the Government of Nepal as part of the 2020 campaign of WWF’s living planet.
+Also, this region was declared a Gift to the Earth by the Government of Nepal as part of the 2020 campaign for WWF’s living planet.
 It comprises magnificent water sources, forests, cultivated lands, pastures, lakes, and glaciers in the higher region.
-These all above features have contributed to the Kanchanjunga area as one of the best places for the wanderlust, adventure seekers as it provides the ultimate pan-Himalayan view along with glaciers, water resources, and many above mentioned natural resources.
+These all above features have contributed to the Kanchanjunga area as one of the best places for wanderlust, and adventure seekers as it provides the ultimate pan-Himalayan view along with glaciers, water resources, and many above-mentioned natural resources.